We may earn money or products from the companies mentioned in this post.

 Turtle Candy Topped with Sea Salt

 Turtle Candy is something that I indulge in once a year, only.
 And this is for a very good reason.
 If there is one thing I love and that is turtle candy.
-Lightly toasted whole pecans, topped with caramels that have been melted with a touch of heavy cream and melted chocolate to top it off!
+Well, hold on, I love to indulge in fudge, angel food candy, peanut clusters and m & m’s:) Lightly toasted whole pecans, topped with caramels that have been melted with a touch of heavy cream and a swirl of melted chocolate to top it off!
 C’mon, what’s NOT to like!
 Add a light dusting of Himalayan Pink Sea Salt, and you have perfection in my book.

 This year we decided to top our turtle candies with a light dusting of sea salt.
 It seems that everything is topped with sea salt, so this year I jumped on the band wagon and gave it a try.
 For some reason, we had a Himalayan pink sea salt grinder in my cupboard, no doubt from the hubby, so I went with that.
 Everyone in the family loved the addition of salt, me on the other hand….